bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

 # Tutorials / XY Plot: 02 - pimp my grid

 In this second tutorial, we are going to discover the true power of ComfyLab's XY Plot: its configurability.\
-First by tweaking the grid itself, then by adding page header and footer.
+First by tweaking the grid itself, then by adding header and footer to the page.\
-And finally, by adding a custom background image.
+And finally, by setting a custom background image.

 Tutorial sections: